conductor-oss/conductor/docs/docs/reference-docs/do-while-task.md

 The DO_WHILE task is set to `FAILED` as soon as one of the loopOver fails.
 In such case retry, iteration starts from 1.

 ### Limitations
-- Domain or isolation group execution is unsupported; - Nested DO_WHILE is unsupported;
+- Domain or isolation group execution is unsupported;
+- Nested DO_WHILE is unsupported, however, DO_WHILE task supports SUB_WORKFLOW as loopOver task, so we can achieve similar functionality;
 - Since loopover tasks will be executed in loop inside scope of parent do while task, crossing branching outside of DO_WHILE task is not respected.
-- Nested DO_WHILE tasks are not supported.
-However, DO_WHILE task supports SUB_WORKFLOW as loopOver task, so we can achieve similar functionality.

 Branching inside loopOver task is supported.